Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on April 14, 2016

 36 healthy volunteers were selected to go on a yearlong starvation experiment that consisted of 3 months overfeeding, 6 months near-starvation, and 3 months refeeding/recovery.

 Did they lose weight?
 You better believe they did: roughly 25% of their body weight, gone in 6 months.

 What happened here?
 How did they lose so much body weight so quickly?
 The same way everyone loses body weight: by being in a caloric deficit.
 However, the deficit the experiment participants experienced was very extreme.

 After adjusting their bodies to 3 months of a 3,200-calorie/day meal plan, their diets were uniformly slashed to 1,570 calories a day, a reduction of about 1,630 calories.
 But they weren’t allowed to just sit around; the participants were further required to walk 22 miles a week AND expend 3,009 calories a day.

 We’ll do the math for you: that’s a caloric deficit of nearly 1,500 calories a day, or 10,000 calories a week.

-That’s about triple the caloric deficit required to lose a pound of fat per week, which is a modest and achievable goal.
-The starvation diet in the Minnesota study was anything but modest and also came with the following starvation-related side effects:
+That’s about triple the caloric deficit required to lose a pound of fat per week, which is an achievable goal.
+The starvation diet in the Minnesota study was anything but healthy and came with the following starvation-related side effects: